Skip to content

 Our Responsibilities

-We are required by law to maintain the privacy of your health information and to provide you notice of our legal duties and privacy practices with respect to your health information.
+We are required by law to maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices with respect to your health information.
 We are also required to notify you of a breach of your unsecured health information.
 We will abide by the terms of this Notice.

 How We May Use or Disclose Your Health Information